Sep 3, 2021, 11:03:20 AM CDT Feb 27, 2023, 3:18:58 PM CST

 How can I keep my family healthy during flu season?

-The most important step you can take to stay healthy this flu season is to make sure everyone in your family (age 6 months and older) gets the flu shot.
-Aside from getting the flu vaccine, make sure you also:
+The most important step you can take to stay healthy is to make sure everyone in your family (age 6 months and older) gets the flu shot.

 • Practice good hand hygiene by washing hands with soap and water or using hand sanitizer